firebolt-db/firebolt-db.github.io/docs/general-reference/data-types.md

   a_a ARRAY(ARRAY(INT NULL) NULL) NULL
 );
 ```

-And the following `INSERT INTO` statement demonstrates examples of values for these arrays:
+The following `INSERT INTO` statement demonstrates examples of values for these arrays.

 ```sql
 INSERT INTO demo VALUES